 - Appointments with Careers: Once you have been to a drop in session, one of our Career Consultants can make further suggestions for improvement on the content.
-To make an appointment please call us on 01274 234991 or call into Career and Employability Services reception in Student Central.
+Reserve your appointment online now.

-- Build My Career: There is a comprehensive section dedicated to CVs on our Build My Career portal, featuring videos, audio clips and other help and advice, including an extremely useful interactive CV builder.
+- Build My Career: There is a comprehensive section dedicated to CVs on our Build My Career portal, featuring videos, audio clips and other help and advice, including an extremely useful interactive CV builder: student login / graduate login.

 - Part-time jobs: There are sample CVs specifically for student jobs on our part-time work page.

 - Information Room: We have a wide range of CV and covering letter resources in our Information Room in Student Central, including specialist reference books (such as the Creative CV Guide, You're Hired!
 How To Write A Brilliant CV) & DVDs (e.g. Cover Letters - The Write Approach).

 - Call in and see us and we will help you access the resources you need.

 - Workshops: We also regularly run workshops on a wide range of topics including CVs- see the schedule and book your place.